 What is scaleApp?

-scaleApp is a tiny JavaScript framework for scalable One-Page-Applications / Single-Page-Applications.
+scaleApp is a tiny JavaScript framework for scalable and maintainable One-Page-Applications / Single-Page-Applications.
 The framework allows you to easily create complex web applications.

 You can dynamically start and stop/destroy modules that acts as small parts of your whole application.